ruthtempo/floating-button/README.md

 ## 4. Adding a style transition to the floating button

-Now, for a nice and smooth visual experience, you can add a subtle transition to the button so that it changes depending on the scrolling state.
+Now, for a nice and smooth visual experience, we added a subtle transition to the button so that it changes depending on the scrolling state

 ```tsx
 function App() {